Equine Litigation

 - Medication-rules disputes and other equine litigation issues

-Rebecca Pennington is a Texas equine lawyer based in the Greater Houston area who represents horse owners, trainers, breeders, boarding stables, equine associations, and other horse-related businesses all over the state of Texas.
+Rebecca Pennington is a Texas equine lawyer based in the Greater Houston area who represents horse owners, trainers, breeders, boarding stables, equine associations, and other horse-related businesses.
 Her practice focuses on equine contracts, equine litigation, horse-business matters, and disputes involving sales, boarding, training, breeding, veterinary issues, and association or registry matters.

 A Texas equine lawyer helps with horse-related legal issues involving contracts, litigation, business matters, liability issues, equine associations, and disputes involving the sale, boarding, training, breeding, or care of horses.